viresh-ratnakar/lufz/README.md

   indexing keys to arrays of word indices, and an array called anagrams that is a sharded index for searching for anagrams.
 It also has arrays phones and a sharded index phindex, for pronunciations.
-- The needed parameter is the name of a file that contains pronunciations.
-It's meant to be used with a CMU pronunciations file (you can [get it here](http://svn.code.sf.net/p/cmusphinx/code/trunk/cmudict/cmudict-0.7b), please follow its license instructions).
+- The needed parameter is the name of a file that contains pronunciations. in a simple TSV format (word\tpronunciation).
+The pronunciation can be in ARPAbet or IPA format.
+- For English, you can derive it from CMUdict
+  [get it here](http://svn.code.sf.net/p/cmusphinx/code/trunk/cmudict/cmudict-0.7b),
+  (please follow its license instructions).
+- If you don't have pronunciations available, just create an empty file.
+- The `crossed_words.txt` file can contain a list of words to avoid (such as profanities or offesive words).
+You can pass an empty file if you do not have/want such a list.
 ```
-cat importance-and-words.txt | ./index-word-list cmudict > lufz-en-lexicon.js
+./index-word-list English importance-and-words.txt words_and_phones.tsv crossed_words.txt > lufz-en-lexicon.js
 ```

 ### Indexing details

-The exetLexicon.index object has keys that look like 'ab???': When you want to look for a phrase with only some letters known, replace all unknown letters by '?', get rid of all spaces, lowecase the string and then look in index.
+The exetLexicon.index object has keys that look like 'AB???': When you want to look for a phrase with only some letters known, replace all unknown letters by '?', get rid of all spaces, uppercase the string and then look in index.
 If not found, iteratively replace the last known character with '?' and look up again.
 When you get a hit, go through it to keep it only if it matches the original, unmodified key.

 The exetLexicon.anagrams array is of length 2000.
 Each entry is an array of lexicon indices.
-To find anagrams of a string, lowercase it, remove all unknown characters and spaces, sort it (this is the "key"), take the JavaHash() of the key modulo 2000 (adding 2000 if negative), to find the shard index.
+To find anagrams of a string, uppercase it, remove all unknown characters and spaces, sort it (this is the "key"), take the JavaHash() of the key modulo 2000 (adding 2000 if negative), to find the shard index.
 Go through all entries in the shard (~100) and filter out those